moduslabs/ishihara-project-app/README.md

-# Ionic PWA Toolkit

-The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.
-This combination of tools gives you the ability to build a fast, efficient PWA out of the box.

-For more info check out our [homepage](https://ionicframework.com/pwa/toolkit)!
+# Ishihara App

+Ishihara is a proof of concept developed by Modus Create.
+This experimental app tests for color blindness using Ishihara plates and is built on Ionic, Stencil, and AWS

 ## Features